JohnBetaCode/JohnBetaCode/Management_Notes.md

 A problem many managers face, especially new leaders, is **working out how to solve conflicts** between team members.

+We all face conflict at some point in our lives, be it with family, friends, and even at work, and it is very normal to have them.
+They are part of our life.

+Especially at work, conflicts cause bitter moments, frustrations, anxiety, and even sadness.
+They not only affect the people involved but also affect others for one simple reason: the energy they transmit.

+Naturally, both leaders and collaborators try to avoid conflict at all costs.
+However, the key is not to fear them or try to avoid them but to learn how to deal with them in a healthy way.

+Whether you are a leader or not, I know that you will inevitably experience conflict situations within your team.
+I have had them myself!
+So you need to prepare yourself to handle such issues in the right way.

 Let's start from the beginning.
 Human beings act out of necessity. **We are social animals** interacting with other people to share, give what other person needs, and feel secure.
 But sometimes, we are selfish.
 Nothing wrong with that; it is a person's natural behavior.
 Although being selfish is natural, we should be careful about balancing our relationships, especially in our company.